n3tl0kr/Last-Minute-CTF-2023/Misc.md

 **Hint** ""
 **Flag** ""

-This challenge actually relies on another challenge in the  section.
+This challenge actually relies on another challenge in the [Investigation](investigation.md) category.